 - transfer a senior executive, senior manager, or person with specialized knowledge to an existing Canadian branch.

-The transferee must have worked with the foreign branch for at least one year in the previous three years.
+The transferee must have worked with the foreign branch for at least 1 year in the previous 3 years.
 This provision is very useful for parachurch organizations, Christian denominations, or other groups transferring administrative personnel to Canada.

-For American or Mexican citizens, some professionals, such as Accountants, Management Consultants, and others can also qualify for a NAFTA-based work permit.
+Some professionals hired by Canadian charitable organizations may be able to obtain FTA-based work permits.
 This allows the Canadian employer to avoid having to advertise the position and minimum salary requirements commonly found with other work permits.
 This is a useful tool for ministries that often cannot afford market wages for professionals.

 Permanent Residence Options